SamuelCamposM/My-notes-App_journal-app/README.md

 # My-notes-App_journal-app
-Applitacion for add, create, and delete notes using Firebase, materialui, redux, RTK and cloudinary
+Applitacion for add, create, and delete notes using Firebase, materialui, redux, RTK and cloudinary.

 # React + Vite